 In Summer #2, students take the first set of quantitative and qualitative research courses.
 They learn the formal process of conducting and writing a literature review related to their focus area in EDLL 727 Focused Literature Research.
 This experience leads directly to the development of the second chapter of their future dissertation.
-Additionally, they take two leadership content courses focused on leading for change from culturally responsive and global lenses.
+Additionally, they take leadership content course(s) focused on leading change for P-20 success.